 Benefits of a Grief Journal

 Journaling for mental health is a good way to cope with grief and feel some sense of control over emotions like depression, sadness, and anxiety that are linked to grief.
-A principle in grief counseling is that reconstructing your personal narrative is critical for the healing process, and journaling will provide a venue for expression without fear of judgement.2
+In grief counseling, reconstructing your personal story is key to healing, and journaling offers a safe space for expression without the fear of judgement.2

-Here are benefits associated with keeping a grief journal:3
+Here are some benefits associated with keeping a grief journal:3

-- Grief journaling is a comforting, safe grief ritual used to communicate with the person you lost
+- It’s a comforting, safe grief ritual used to communicate with the person you lost

 - It’s an effective way to record and reflect on important memories and thoughts